ElisaDiNuovo/Sicilian3bank/README.md

 This repository is hosting the first version of the parallel treebank Sicilian-Italian in Universal Dependencies, submitted to CLiC-it 2025, entitled
 Arbuli sunnu: a Sicilian-Italian Parallel Treebank (Cappello et al., 2025)

+In the main directory we have put the license, and the guidelines for translation and annotation in UD.

 The directory CoNLL-U contains the CoNLL-U files of the parallel treebank.
 The gold file is the manually corrected version of the Sicilian treebank (original language).
 Automatically annotated versions are uploaded too, for these versions we used UDPipe parser and in particular two models trained on two Italian treebanks, i.e. ISDT and PoSTWITA.